 The final cannon designs were based on the tested working prototype and an organic, ergonomic and amorphous skin was developed to create a fun and approachable feel.
 The surfaces were vacuum formed from a thermoform plastic and finished to a high gloss Oreo specified blue.
 Additionally, the clear muzzles added to the enticement of the cannon as the parachutes were visible within the tubes.
 The translucent rainbow coloured candy strips on the muzzles reflected the bright and lively campaign.

 The production phase also saw us printing sheets of nylon into rainbow coloured parachute patterns through dye sublimation.
 We lay the sheets over netted material then heat sealed and cut them using a hot tipped blade.
 This nifty method ensured that the two layers remained aligned during sewing.
 2000 finished mini parachutes later and we began attaching their customised dye cut Oreo cookie packaging which had been developed through numerous previous iterations.
 Lots and lots aaaand lots of folding later and ta-dah the pre-packed and folded parachutes were ready to take to the skies!

 What a great project this was!
-We loved everyone that we met and worked with along the way in bringing Mojanation's concept for Oreo to fruition!
+We loved everyone that we met and worked with along the way in bringing Mojanations concept for Oreo to fruition!
 It was so incredible to watch people interact with the parachutes which we had made and their positive response was really rewarding.
 We learnt so much making the cannons and parachutes and if there’s one thing we love at The Ideamongery, its knowledge!
 Although challenging, it was an absolute pleasure and awesome experience being the #wondermakers.
-This was certainly a top project and now we will be dreaming of Oreos for days… nom nom!
+This was certainly a top project and now we have Oreos for days… nom nom!